 Submission of Manuscripts

-When you have submitted your article you will receive an acknowledgement.
-All articles submitted for publication in the EWMA Journal are reviewed before publication.
-The review process will take approximately 8 weeks.
-When the review is complete, you will receive an email regarding the suitability of your article for publication in the journal and any suggestions for amendments.
+All submitted articles will receive an acknowledgement of submission.
+All articles will be double blind peer-reviewed by experts in the specific field.
+The review process takes approximately 8 weeks.
+The corresponding author will receive a copy of the peer-reviewer comments with one of the following recommendations: accept; accept with minor revision; accept with major revisions; reject.
 A final copy of the article, including any changes recommended by the editor and/or the reviewers, should then be submitted online.

-The Editor requires that with each submission, the authors provide written assurance that the paper has not been previously published and that no other submission or publication will be made.
+The Editor requires a statement from the authors that the paper has not been previously published and that no other submission or publication will be made while the paper is in the review process.
 Abstracts of oral or poster presentation are not considered to constitute prior publication.
 Copyright of all papers is vested in EWMA.

 Authors may suggest the names of two reviewers for the manuscript.
 However, final selection of the referees will be determined by the Editor.